danpros/htmly/README.md

 <a href="https://www.htmly.com" target="_blank">![Logo](https://raw.githubusercontent.com/danpros/htmly/master/system/resources/images/logo-big.png)</a>

-HTMLy is an open source Databaseless Blogging Platform or Flat-File Blog prioritizes simplicity and speed written in PHP.
-HTMLy can be referred to as Flat-File CMS either since it will also manage your content.
+HTMLy is an open source databaseless blogging platform prioritizes simplicity and speed written in PHP.

-You do not need to use a VPS to run HTMLy, shared hosting or even free hosting should work as long as the host supports at least PHP 5.3.
+It uses a unique algorithm to find or list any content based on date, type, category, tag, or author, and it's performance remain fast even if we have ten thousand of posts and hundreds of tags.

 Demo
 ----